lauraivillegasr/master_thesis/README.md

 	cat PS1159_mutationcandidates | awk '{if ($11 >=332 && $11 <=575 && $15 ==0 && $7 >=0.9 && $8 >=0.9 && $9 >=0.9 && $16 <=1.96 && $17 <=1.96) print $0}' | wc -l

-14. WObtain the number of callable sites within the defined coverage region.
+14. Obtain the number of callable sites within the defined coverage region.

 We used the already obtained depth files from ```samtools depth filename.bam > filename.depth```